Home » Recipes » Caramel Apple Layer Cake with Caramel Frosting

 • Spray 3 eight-inch cake pans with baking spray.
 Set aside.

-• Divide evenly into prepared pans.
+• Divide batter evenly among the three prepared cake pans.

 Caramel Sauce